samwizzy/lendsqr-fe-test/README.md

 npm run dev
 ```

-> This above will be hosted at http://localhost:5173
+> The above will be hosted at `http://localhost:5173`

 ## Files

-This projectt comprises of four pages namely:
+This project comprises of four pages namely:

 - Login
 - Dashboard